connorswartz/StudySprint/README.md

-Setting up and viewing MySQL server using the command line:
+Setting up and viewing MySQL database using the command line:

 1. Install mysql.
 This can be done using homebrew. run: brew install mysql
 2. Start mysql service.
 This can be done using homebrew. run: brew services start mysql